VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

     Completed reading on 29.04.2024
 14. Day Game
     Completed reading on 06.05.2024
+15. Gandhian Confusion
+    Completed reading on 24.05.2024
+16. Notice Inviting Tender read with Annexure-1 Instructions to Bidders Completed reading on 24.05.2024

 Partially read pile:

 1. Paul Graham - Hackers and Painters: Big Ideas from the Computer Age